 No question is too big or too small!
 Hear from some of our social workers to find out their best moments of working with carers and how they can help you.

 They'll offer as much support as possible and provide lots of resources to help you, including membership of The Fostering Network, consultation meetings, foster carer events (such as coffee mornings), entry into the Darlington Foster Care Association Facebook group, and so much more.

 One of the highlights of my social work career with DBC is working with a family who put themselves forward to provide a UASC placement (Unaccompanied Asylum-Seeking Child/Young Person) from the Middle East.

 To provide a child with a secure base, a nurturing and safe environment and offer them consistent care is a truly incredible thing."

 *Names have been changed to protect our social workers' identities.

-If you're ready to care for a child and help to make a difference to their future, please enquire with us today.
-If you want to read more stories, choose one of the options below.
+If you're ready to care for a child and help to make a difference to their future, please enquire[external link] today.